-Server Type: Continuous mode sends the temperature and humidity to the Ethernet every two seconds.
+Server Type: Continuous mode sends the temperature, pressure and humidity to the Ethernet, every two seconds.
 It is mainly used to send readings to a remote display or logger.

-Command mode (default) needs a command to guery the iServer to send the response back to querying device.
+Command (default) mode needs a command to query the iServer to send the response back to guerying device.

 Number of Connections: The range is from 0 to 5.
 If 0 is selected, the Terminal Server feature is disabled.
-This means that no network connection can be made to the sensors.
-If 1 is selected, only one network connection can be made to the iServer's sensors.
+This means that no network connection can be made to the sensor connected to the iServer.
+If 1 is selected, only one network connection can be made to the iServer's sensor.
 Any number higher than 1 would allow that number of network hosts to read from the iServer simultaneously (default is 5).

-Port: Port 2000 is the default TCP port for the iServer's port to which the sensors are connected.
+Port: (default 2000) is the default TCP port number for the port to which the sensor is connected.
 Ports 1000 (used for HTTPget, refer to Section 4.5), 2002, 2003, and 2004 are reserved for internal use.

-Terminal Server usually describes a device that exchanges data between Note Ethernet/TCPIP networks and RS-232/RS-485 systems.
+Terminal Server usually describes a device that exchanges data between Ethernet/TCPIP networks and RS-232/RS-485 systems.
 With this iServer, the data is obtained digitally from the sensor (irrelevant to RS-232 or RS-485 interface) and can be accessed from anywhere on the network.

-A computer program, such as NEWPORT's Mail Notifier, OPC Server, iLog or HTTPget can send TCP requests and obtain readings using the Terminal Server feature.
+A computer program, such as Mail Notifier, OPC Server, iLog or HTTPget can send TCP requests and obtain readings using the Terminal Server feature.